arkajitmandal/SemiClassical-NAMD/README.md

 Method               = pldm-focused
 ```

 * Model : The right hand side of the first line, _tully2_, tells the code to look for tully2.py inside the folder "Model".
-If you name your model file as  whateverModelName.py then you should write 'Model = whateverModelName' (without the '.py' part).
+If you name your model file as  modelName.py then you should write 'Model = modelName' (without the '.py' part).
 * Method : Written as, method.methodOption.
 Select a quantum dynamics method.
 The available methods are :
   - **mfe** : Mean-Field Ehrenfest Approach.
 Kind of worst approach you can think of.
    - **pldm-focused** : Partial Linearized Density Matrix (PLDM) [1] with focused initial conditions.
 Should be similar to mfe.
 Maybe slightly better.